 There was only one thing for it – off to the Black Cock Pub on Caerphilly Mountain we went for a lovely pulled pork madras and freshly cooked fish goujons and chips for the kids.

-Entry to Cadw sites is free is you are a member (a family membership is £66), otherwise a family ticket is £16.50 (2 adults and all children under 16).
+Entry to Cadw sites is free if you are a member (a family membership is £66), otherwise, a family ticket is £16.50 (2 adults and all children under 16).
 If you join Cadw at the site, there is a £10 reduction in the membership fee.

 For further information about Caerphilly Castle go to www.cadw.wales.gov.uk.